samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseSeven" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Make sure the battery holder is switched off.
+        <p>Make sure the battery holder is switched off.
+If it is on, the servomotor will try to stay in place and you might break something if you try to force it!
+The motor also moves very quickly, and you might hurt yourself if it is moving.
+So keep the battery holder off if you're going to use your hands.</p>

-        Take the robot arm and push it onto the shaft of the servomotor firmly, as shown in the photo.
+        <p>It can be very hard to see what the motor shaft is doing if we don't attach something to it.
+This is where the robot arm comes in handy.
+Take the robot arm and push it onto the shaft of the servomotor firmly, as shown in the photo.</p>

-        We then need to make sure that the position of the arm is correct.
-Gently use the arm to turn it all the way to the right, until it won't move anymore.
-Don't use too much force!
-We don't want to break the motor, we just want to move the shaft into position.

-        Once the robot arm doesn't move anymore, pull it off, and put the robot arm so that it faces the right.
-This way, when your arm is at zero position, it should be pointing to the left, as shown in the photo.

-        Once you're done with that, we're ready to start programming!
+        <p>Once you're done with that, we're ready to start programming!</p>

         <img src="images/assembly1/img8_compressed_annotated.jpg" class="img-fluid" alt="assemblyImage">